skyler-guha/rest-solace/README.rst

                                        rest_vpn_port= VPN_PORT #For 'default' VPN it is 9000
                                        )

-    #Publish to a queue and (only confirms if the message was received by the broker)
+    #Publish to a queue (only confirms if the message was received by the broker)
     publish.direct_message_to_queue(queue_name= "my_queue",
                                     message= "hello world!!")